benochi/n15/README.md

    - useQueryARG2 - queryFn(API call) - IE: getTodos -> queryFn: getTodos - no parenthesis
    - many options IE: button onClick={() => refetch()} etc.
    - example use in app/dashboard/page.tsx and app/placeholder/page.tsx
+   - FE api logic can be found in utils/
    - Please refer to docs for all options of useQuery

 ## Contributing